MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

     kesm Evaluate --IndexFilePaths samplePrivateLibraryData.linked.kes --KesQueryExpression="Year=2020" --Attributes "Year"
     ```

-    The command should retreieve publication entities with `Year` attibute being `2020` from the index.
-The output should mirror the following JSON:
+    The command retreieves publication entities with `Year` attibute being `2020` from the index.
+The output should look similar to the following JSON:

     ```cmd
     {